bbglab/muts-needle-plot/README.md

-D3 Needleplot (aka Lollipop) for mutation data
+D3 Needleplot (aka Stem-Plot or Lollipop-Plot) for mutation data
 ================================================

 !!
 Under development - will be added to BioJS when complete